 What does it cost?

-$3,500 tuition covers the cost of my time working with you individually, materials to make your drum, rattle, sacred items, group retreat, and other work to guide you through your year with me.
+$4,500.00 tuition covers the cost of my time working with you individually, materials to make your drum, rattle, sacred items, retreat expenses, and other work to guide you through your year with me.

 Please note: You be required to sign a contract, Hold Harmless waiver and financial agreement that will out line the details of the tuition costs and your agreement to your payment schedule.
 This is all necessary to participate in the program.
 This day and age requires this formal documentation for bookkeeping and taxes.

-If you are interested in joining the apprentice ship for 2021.
-We start in January.
+If you are interested in joining the mentorship for a year contact me for a interview.
+Mentorships can start anytime of the year.
 We will need to set up a phone/video and written application interview before then.
 There is a nonrefundable application fee of $100 that will be subtracted from the tuition fee if you’re accepted into the program.

 Mobile: 267.884.4252 or email: email@example.com